How to Use SSL/TLS with Node.js — SitePoint

 Tighetning It Up

 Have you ever had a website where you switched from HTTP to HTTPS and there were some residual redirects still redirecting to HTTP?
-HSTS is a web security policy mechanism to mitigate protocol downgrade attacks and cookie hijacking.
+HTTP Strict Transport Security (HSTS) is a web security policy mechanism to mitigate protocol downgrade attacks and cookie hijacking.

 HSTS effectively forces the client (browser accessing your server) to direct all traffic through HTTPS — a “secure or not at all” ideology!

-Express JS doesn’t allow us to add this header by default, so we’ll use Helmet, a node module that allows us to do this.
-Install Helmet by running
+Express JS doesn’t allow us to add this header by default, so we’ll use Helmet, a Node module that allows us to do this.
+Install Helmet by running the following:

-npm install --save helmet
+npm install helmet

 Then we just have to add it as a middleware to our Express server: